gbdev/pandocs/src/Timer_and_Divider_Registers.md

 :::tip NOTE

-The Timer described below is the built-in timer in the gameboy.
+The Timer described below is the built-in timer in the Game Boy.
 It has nothing to do with the MBC3s battery buffered Real Time Clock - that\'s a completely different thing, described in
 [Memory Bank Controllers](#MBCs).